 Applications from those who entered the U.S. with a B1/B2 visa or who are under a U.S. visa exemption status will not be accepted in this office.

-Multiple-Entry Visas for Sightseeing, visiting friends/relatives and business/conference purposes up to 30 days stay.
-Multiple -entry visas may be issued to applicants who have sufficient level of financial capability and their families for the following nationals.
+Multiple-entry short-term stay visas may be issued to applicants who have sufficient level of financial capability and their families for the following nationals.

-Please click the applicable check list below:
+Please click the applicable checklist below:

 Landing Permission at the Airport

 Although a visa is one condition that allows you to land at an airport or seaport, you should note that a visa does not guarantee landing permission.
 You must obtain landing permission during immigration procedures.

 An applicant with a criminal record must provide a copy of his/her court conviction or sentence, along with an English translation of those documents if they are in any language other than English.
 We would like to know about the charges, time served, fees paid, and probation (if any).
 If you have such a record, please call our office in advance.

 Toll-Free & 24 Hour Hotline for Visa-related inquiries: 1-888-704-4459

 275 Battery Street, Suite 2100

 Tel: (415)780-6000 ext.
 6092, FAX: (415)767-4200